Kim Vigsbo

 That personal experience shaped my approach to web design from the start.

-Around 2010, I officially dedicated my work to digital accessibility.
+Around 2010, I officially started focusing on digital accessibility.
 It was a natural step, merging years of web design know-how with a genuine passion for making digital spaces accessible for everyone.

 When something deeply affects your life, you tend to notice details others might miss.